 Salem, Oregon 97309-5052

-Home Inspectors in Pennsylvania are not formally licensed by the state.
-However, to become a home inspector in Pennsylvania, there are a few steps you must take.
+Home inspectors in Pennsylvania are not formally licensed by the state.
+However, a few steps are still required to become a home inspector in Pennsylvania.

 See their resources on consumer protection.

-Effective July 1, 2013 Home Inspectors in Rhode Island need to be licensed by the Contractors Registration and Licensing Board.
+Effective July 1, 2013, home inspectors in Rhode Island are regulated by the Contractors Registration and Licensing Board.

 Warwick, RI 02886